NetEase Cloud Music: Listening limitations

 NetEase Cloud Music currently only operates in China.
 The official Android app of NetEase music is virtually unknown to listeners outside of China, for two reasons.
 First, the app is in Chinese and most of the tracks are playable in China only; and second, the app is not available on Google Play Store.
 NetEase app is available in Apple App store.
 However, its English version is currently not published.

 Promotions

 NetEase Depression Cloud

-NetEase Cloud Music, China's leading music streaming service with over 800 million users, is home to "NetEase Depression Cloud", which refers to sentimental stories posted for likes in the comments section of songs.
-On 3 August 2020, NetEase Cloud Music officially launched a campaign to “cure comments” of feigned depression and provide emotional support to users who are genuinely struggling with mental health issues.
+NetEase Cloud Music, China's leading music streaming service with over 800 million users, is sometimes punned "NetEase Depression Cloud", which refers to sentimental stories posted for likes in the comments section of songs.
+On 3 August 2020, NetEase Cloud Music officially launched a campaign to "cure comments" of feigned depression and provide emotional support to users who are genuinely struggling with mental health issues.

-The phenomenon sparked a new meme dubbed “NetEmo(网抑云)”, which took off after some users poked fun at depressed people.
-“It's midnight, NetEmo mode activated,” read one meme featuring a clock and tears streaming down a face.
-On November 8, 2020, “NetEmo” was selected as one of the "China's Top 10 Trending Words in 2020" by Youth Digest, a Chinese magazine.
+The phenomenon sparked a new meme dubbed "NetEmo(网抑云)", which took off after some users poked fun at apparently made-up stories of not really depressed people.
+"It's midnight, NetEmo mode activated," read one meme featuring a clock and tears streaming down a face.
+On November 8, 2020, "NetEmo" was selected as one of the "China's Top 10 Trending Words in 2020" by Youth Digest, a Chinese magazine.